jacob-morrison-22/personal/README.md

 		print (message)
 		resTables += ['title' :baseFile, 'table' :None, 'subtitle': message}]

-#Gets count of each segment in a SOL statement and adds up any that are separated by unions, returns total count @classmethod
 def getItemCounts (self, crsr, selectStatement, cteDict,variables, fn=''):
 	try:
 		segs = ps.splitSelSegments (selectStatement)